4 day Road Trip Itinerary – Banff National Park

 There is another lake at the top (see pic above).
 It is right next the the Tea House and has hiking trails surrounding it.

-After about 5 minutes into the Grassi Lakes trail entrance, you will come to a fork in the road.
+TIP: After about 5 minutes into the Grassi Lakes trail entrance, you will come to a fork in the road.
 You can take the “Difficult Side” on the left or the “easy side” on the right.
 We took the difficult side up and the easy side down.
 Either way, make sure you take the difficult side at least once (either up or down).
-That is where the views are!
+Because that is where the best views are!

 As far as “babymoons” go, Banff National Park was one for the books.
 It was definitely an adventurous one, with all the hiking, canoeing, exploring.
 I do plan on going back one day, just hopefully not 8 months pregnant.
 I might try something a bit more relaxing for our next babymoon (if that’s in the stars).
 Perhaps with a beach and a hammock.